bryanliujiang/Auto_GCS_Analysis_Tool/README.txt

 "max" : *EXPERIMENTAL* This will remove any limit to the number of phage comparisons per tab.
 A new tab will still be opened
         for each phage in 'phage_list.txt', however.

+"auto max" or "max auto" : *EXPERIMENTAL* This combines the 'auto' and 'max' commands, essentially removing phage comparison
+                           and tab limits as well as bypassing the need for manual confirmation everytime a new phage in 'phage_list.txt' is compared to
 =============================================================================================================================

 ========================================================= RESOURCES =========================================================